oliviersamson/Muck-BugFixes/README.md

 - Fixed a bug where all players wouldn't spawn the same amount of items in chests.
 The items themselves would be the same, but the amount would be different (ex: 6 red apples vs 3 red apples for two different players).
 - Fixed a bug where houses and tents would be generated in a way that would make it impossible to get inside (houses) or under (tents).
-- Fixed a bug where camp structures can spawn very close or in another camp structure, or house.
+- Fixed a bug where camp structures could spawn very close or in another camp structure, or house.
+- Fixed a bug where the full amount of structures calculated for a camp wouldn't be spawned (which could be seen in the BepInEx console with a log message, e.g.: "spawned 1 / 3")

 ## TODO: Future fixes